scrapy/scrapy/docs/topics/request-response.rst

        (for single valued headers) or lists (for multi-valued headers).
     :type headers: dict

     :param body: the response body.
-It must be str, not unicode, unless you're using a encoding-aware :ref:`Response subclass
+To access the decoded text as str (unicode in Python 2) you can use ``response.text`` from an encoding-aware :ref:`Response subclass <topics-request-response-ref-response-subclasses>`,
-       <topics-request-response-ref-response-subclasses>`, such as
+       such as :class:`TextResponse`.
-       :class:`TextResponse`.
-    :type body: str
+    :type body: bytes

     :param flags: is a list containing the initial values for the :attr:`Response.flags` attribute.
 If given, the list will be shallow